sbabic/swupdate/doc/source/index.rst

 Updating an embedded system
 ############################################

-swupdate provides a reliable way to update the software on an embedded system.
+SWUpdate provides a reliable way to update the software on an embedded system.
 Sources are hosted at https://github.com/sbabic/swupdate